-Additionally, the TCA has increasingly relied on settlement and commitment procedures, which are adapted from European competition law, to conclude many investigations.
-With seven investigations concluded through commitments and 34 investigations terminated via settlement, this demonstrates that not only does Turkish competition law follow European competition law, but it also actively incorporates its mechanisms.
+Additionally, the TCA has increasingly relied on settlement and commitment procedures, which are adapted from EU competition law, to conclude many investigations.
+With 11 investigations concluded through commitments and 66 investigations terminated via settlement (based on publicly available data) in first half of 2024, this demonstrates that not only does Turkish competition law follow EU competition law, but it also actively incorporates its mechanisms.